If you’ve ever tried this amazing cut of meat, you likely love it, but if it’s new to you, here’s how to cook oxtail (and why you should).

 “Low and slow.”
 “Low and slow.”
 “Low and slow.”
 If there’s any one constant refrain about oxtail cookery, “low and slow” is it.
 Why?
 Well, because the meat, what precious little of it there is, is going to be fairly tough (remember, it’s surrounded by fat but not marbled with it), not to mention to whole thing is super-rich in collagen, which needs time to break down into soft, rich, flavorful gelatin.
 Cooking the tail in liquid for several hours over low heat is the best way to unlock the unctuous, fall-apart-tender meat from this seemingly challenging cut.

-Of course, if time is of the essence, you should definitely consider experimenting with a pressure cooker.
+Of course, if time is of the essence, you should definitely consider experimenting with an Instant Pot (or other pressure cooker).
 What might normally take three-plus hours to achieve in a pot on the stove can be reduced to a speedy 45-ish minutes (without sacrificing flavor) with the help of this clever kitchen tool.

 Brown before you braise.

 Most oxtail aficionados will recommend following the conventional slow-cooking with meat wisdom: Brown before you braise.
 Cooking with oxtail is all about extracting as much flavor as possible from a challenging, less-than-forthcoming piece of meat, so really, the browning call is easy to understand.
 By searing the meat on all sides first, you caramelize its surface, enhancing and adding more complexity to both the flavor of the meat and the liquid it will be cooking in.